Connect with others who understand.

 Vitamin D Levels and MS: Top Facts You Need To Know

-Vitamins and minerals: They are listed on nearly every nutrition label, including on foods and drinks that claim to be fortified with them.
+Vitamins and minerals are listed on nearly every nutrition label, including those of foods and drinks that claim to be fortified with nutrients.
 You may have heard that vitamin D, a commonly fortified vitamin, is good for calcium absorption and bone health.
-But what do vitamin D levels have to do with symptoms or risk of multiple sclerosis (MS)?
+But what is the role of vitamin D in multiple sclerosis (MS)?

-Low levels of vitamin D have been linked to many autoimmune diseases, including MS. In addition to supporting bone and muscle health, vitamin D levels also play a role in strengthening your immune system and immune cells (like T cells and B cells) — which are abnormal in MS.
+Research consistently links low vitamin D levels to MS and other autoimmune diseases.
+In addition to supporting bone and muscle health, vitamin D helps regulate the immune system and immune cells (like T cells and B cells), which are abnormal in MS.

 What Is Vitamin D and How Is It Made?

-Vitamin D comes in two main forms when it enters the body — vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
-Vitamin D2 is largely human-made and added to many of the foods we eat.
-Most of our vitamin D3 intake comes from the ultraviolet rays in sunlight exposure.
-Sunlight hits the skin, and skin cells use the energy from sunlight to make vitamin D3.
+Vitamin D enters the body in two main forms — vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
+Vitamin D2 is mostly human-made and added to certain foods, whereas vitamin D3 comes mainly from sunlight exposure.
+When sunlight hits the skin, skin cells use its energy to make vitamin D3.

 Signs and Symptoms of Excess Vitamin D